Faizshaikh6280/EchoVerce/README.md

 # React + Vite

+// Replace with the actual URL of your portrait background image const backgroundImage = "url('/images/sinchanbg.png')";
+// Replace with the actual URL of your Shinchan 3D model image const characterImage = "/images/shinchan.png";

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: